holgus103/LogMyWork/README.md

   - Deletion
   - Assignment to multiple employees
 - Time-Tracking
   - Real-Time tracking using JavaScript
 - Logs view

-## History
+  - Filter all logs by date (from and to)
-TODO
+  - Timezone adjustment for all entries